 - Organise your effects with the best pedalboards

-And we're not here to empty your wallet on wire, although It’s worth considering that like everything else in your rig, higher quality usually lasts longer and sounds better.
+But rest assured, we're not here to empty your wallet on wire, although It’s worth considering that like everything else in your rig, higher quality usually lasts longer and sounds better.
 A relatively small investment of around £30/$40 will land you one of the best guitar cables in our guide, and if you treat it right, it will last you many happy years of jamming, gigging and recording.

-Before we run you through our top picks and impart our expert advice about what to look out for, here’s a look at our current top choice…
+Before we run you through our top picks and impart our expert advice, here’s a look at our current top choice…